 On November 9, 2021, the Company entered into separate, privately negotiated note purchase agreements with a limited number of holders of its 2025 Senior Notes pursuant to which the Company repurchased approximately \$100.7 million principal amount of 2025 Senior Notes for an aggregate cash repurchase price of approximately \$351.1 million, which includes accrued and unpaid interest on the repurchased 2025 Senior Notes.
 The Company used net proceeds from a registered direct placement of its common stock to holders of its 2025 Senior Notes, together with a portion of the net proceeds from the issuance of the 2026 Senior Notes, to repurchase the \$100.7 million principal amount of 2025 Senior Notes (see Note 13).
 This transaction involved contemporaneous exchanges of cash between the Company and the same limited number of holders of the 2025 Senior Notes participating in the issuance of the 2026 Senior Notes.
 Accordingly, we evaluated the transaction for modification or extinguishment accounting depending on whether the exchange is determined to have substantially different terms.
-The repurchase of the 2025 Senior Notes and issuance of the 2026 Senior Notes were deemed to have substantially different terms based on the present value of the cash flows.
+The repurchase of the 2025 Senior Notes and issuance of the 2026 Senior Notes and issuance of the 2026 Senior Notes were deemed to have substantially different terms based on the present value of the cash flows.
 Therefore, the repurchase of the 2025 Senior Notes was accounted for as a debt extinguishment.
 The Company recorded \$251.8 million as loss on extinguishment of debt on its consolidated statement of operations for the year ended December 31, 2021, which includes the write off of related deferred financing costs of \$2.6 million.
-After giving effect to the repurchase, the total remaining principal amount outstanding under the 2025 Senior Notes as of June 30, 2022 was \$14.3 million.
+After giving effect to the repurchase, the total remaining principal amount outstanding under the 2025 Senior Notes as of September 30, 2022 was \$14.3 million.

 In connection with the issuance of the 2025 Senior Notes, the Company entered into a registration rights agreement (the "Registration Rights Agreement") to use its best efforts to file a registration statement for the resale of the 2025 Senior Notes and the shares of the Company's common stock issuable upon conversion of the 2025 Senior Notes, to cause the registration statement to become effective by January 31, 2021, and to keep the registration statement continuously effective for a specified period of time.
 In December 2020, the Company filed an automatic shelf registration statement to register the resale of the 2025 Senior Notes and the shares of the Company's common stock issuable upon conversion of the 2025 Senior Notes.
 If the Company fails to satisfy certain of its obligations under the Registration Rights Agreement (a "Registration Default"), it will be required to pay additional interest on the 2025 Senior Notes.
-Such additional interest will accrue at a rate per annum equal to 0.25% of the principal amount thereof for the first 90 days beginning on, and including the date on which such Registration Default occurs and, thereafter, at a rate per annum equal to 0.50% of the principal amount thereof.
-However, in no event will such additional interest, together with any special interest that accrues pursuant to the 2025 Indenture accrue on any day on a note at a combined rate per annum that exceeds 0.50%.
-Additionally, if a Registration Default exists on the maturity date for the 2025 Senior Notes, then, in addition to any additional interest otherwise payable, the Company will be required to make a cash payment to each noteholder in an amount equal to 3% of the principal amount of 2025 Senior Notes outstanding and held by such holder as of the close of business on the business day immediately before the maturity date.
-As of June 30, 2022, the Company has not accrued any fees or expenses associated with the Registration Rights Agreement as no Registration Default exists and, therefore, it is not probabl
+Such additional interest will accrue at a rate per annum equal to 0.25% of the principal amount thereof for the first 90 days beginning on, and including the date on which such Registration Default occurs and, thereafter, at a rate per annum equal to 0.50% of the principal amount the 2025 Indenture accrue on any day on a note at a combined rate per annum that exceeds 0.50%.
+Additionally, if a Registration Default exists on the acust payment to each noteholder in an amount equal to 3% of the principal amount of 2025 Senior Notes outstanding and held by such holder as of the close of business on the business day immediately before the maturity date.
+As of September 30, 2022, the Company has not accrued any fees or expenses associated with the Registration Rights Agreement as no Registration Default exists and, therefore, it is not probable that a payment would be required.